PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

 **Priority icon:**  Based on Priority task, it shows priority icon.
 Task with normal priority, its doesn't shows any icon.
 Task with critical or High priority, it shows star icon.

+**CA Pool icon:**  If task is assigned to CA Pool ever, this icon appears with the task.
+If CA Pool is removed from the task then also icon is shown.
+It indicates that this task is `pooled`.

-**Tags**: When a task appears in a bucket for the first time, and the user has not yet clicked upon it, show it highlighted, e.g. with a `NEW` flag like in Kerika.
+**Tags:** When a task appears in a bucket for the first time, and the user has not yet clicked upon it, show it highlighted, e.g. with a `NEW` flag like in Kerika.
 Same way shows `Reopened` tag for the reopened task.

 **Chat icon:** Show Chat icon at the right side for the task which has any Chat.
 If Chat is read, it shows a Green icon.
 If Chat is unread, it shows Orange icon.
 On Click of Chat icon, it opens Task dialog where directly Chat tab is opened